Xifax/yavir/README.md

-# Yet Another VIm Run commands (or 'config', if you would)
+# Yet Another VIm Run commands

-Everybody does it!
-I mean, throws their hand-picked pile of befuddled Vim goodness onto the internets.
-Yes, that is it.
+Because there's not enough vim configs as it is.

 ## Intro

-What is this!? (something should be written here, I know).
-Also, notate bene.
+My humble attempt at vim modular configuration.
+Vim-plug and Vundle are supported as plugin managers.

 ## Installation